North Dakota State Fair canceled due to coronavirus

-This summer's North Dakota State Fair has been canceled due to concerns surrounding the coronavirus outbreak.
+This summer's North Dakota State Fair has been canceled due to concerns surrounding the coronavirus outbreak, eliminating an annual tradition for hundreds of thousands of people and cutting tens of millions of dollars from the economy of North Dakota's fourth-largest city.

 "This decision is in the best interest for all involved," fair officials said in a statement Monday.
 "It is impossible to predict the scale of this pandemic, and our concern is for the health and safety of our community, our attendees, exhibitors, vendors, staff and all involved with the North Dakota State Fair."